 - Bribe, lecture, negotiate, and nag until at least 3 of the broccoli florets have successfully reached her child’s stomach?

-So… simply waking up, as with bad dreams, is out of the question.
+So… simply waking up from the mealtime drama scene, as with bad dreams, is out of the question.
 Your kiddos and their determined ways are here to stay.

 But that doesn’t mean you have to keep running… and running… and running.